dlgiant/notify-spot-food-coop/README.md

+## Simple Park Slope coop Newsletter

-## Simple newsletter to get notified when Park Slope food coop has spots
+Users will get notified when Park Slope food coop has spots for orientation